learn-co-curriculum/phase-1-sending-data-with-fetch/README.md

 tell `fetch()` to go to a URL by passing it an argument e.g.
 `fetch("https://flatironschool.com")` and it makes a network request.
-You can then chain calls to `then()`, where each call takes a callback function as argument and get the content out.
+You can then chain calls to `then()`, where each call takes a callback function as argument and get the content out somewhere where we can edit it or see it.

 This is a lot like browsing the web: you change the URL in the URL bar, or you follow a link and those actions tell the browser to go somewhere else and get the data.
-A technical way to describe that is: "The browser implements an HTTP `GET` to retrieve the content specified by a URL."
-It's also 100% technically right to say "`fetch()` uses an HTTP `GET` to retrieve the content specified by a URL."
+A technical way to describe that is: "The browser implements an HTTP `GET` to retrieve the content at a URL."
+It's also 100% technically correct to say "`fetch()` uses an HTTP `GET` to retrieve the content specified by a URL."

-The browser also provides a helpful image for what _sending_ data from the browser to a remote server looks like.
-Things that _send_ data to servers are said, technically speaking, to be "using an HTTP `POST` to send content to a specified URL."
-We experience this in the browser as an HTML _form_: the thing we specify with a `<form>` tag that's filled up with `<input>` elements.
-Our focus this lesson will be to learn how to emulate an HTML `<form>` with `fetch()`.
+The browser also provides a helpful model for understanding what _sending_ data from the browser looks like.
+We know this as an HTML _form_.
+Technically speaking, HTML forms "use an HTTP `POST` to send content gathered in `<input>` elements to a specified URL" It's also 100% technically correct to say "`fetch()` uses an HTTP `POST` to send content gathered in a JavaScript `Object` to a specified URL.

+Our focus this lesson will be to learning how to emulate an HTML `<form>` with `fetch()`.

 ### Analyze Data Sent in an HTML Form